jundalisay/superblist/content/en/material/solutions/fusion.md

 The use of trumpets by the Israelites is consistent with Kepler who wrote about the Harmony of the Universe, consistent with Socrates and Pythagoras:

-{{< q a='kepler' >}}
+{{< q a='Johannes-Kepler' >}}
-a great distinction exists between the consonances of the single planets which have been unfolded and the consonances of the planets in pairs.
+A great distinction exists between:
+- the consonances of the single planets which have been unfolded and
+- the consonances of the planets in pairs.

 The single ones cannot exist at the same moment, but the pairs absolutely can.
 This is because the same planet, moving at its aphelion, cannot be at the opposite perihelion at the same time.
-But of two planets, one can be at its aphelion and the other at its perihelion. <br><br>And so the ratio of plain-song or monody, which we call "choral music" and which alone was known to the ancients, 1 to polyphony—called "figured song,"; 2 the invention of the latest generations—is the same as the ratio of the consonances which the single planets designate to the consonances of the planets taken together.
+But of two planets, one can be at its aphelion and the other at its perihelion.
+And so the ratio of plain-song or monody, which we call "choral music" and which alone was known to the ancients, 1 to polyphony—called "figured song,"; 2 the invention of the latest generations—is the same as the ratio of the consonances which the single planets designate to the consonances of the planets taken together.
-<cite>Johanes Kepler</cite>
 {{< /q >}}

-{{< q a='socrates' >}}
+{{< q a='Socrates' c="The Republic by Plato Simplified, Book 3, Chapter 2" >}}
 Therefore, musical training is a more potent instrument than any other, because rhythm and harmony find their way into the inward places of the soul.
-<cite>The Simple Republic, Book 3, Chapter 2</cite>
 {{< /q >}}

 {{< img src="/photos/medieval/trumpets.jpg" alt="Trumpets of the ancient Egyptians" cap="The two trumpets found in King Tut's tomb match the use of trumpets used by the Israelites to collapse the walls of Jericho" >}}

 Material Superphysics builds on Kepler's Laws to rebuild the principles of the material Universe based on sound from the perspective of the Supreme Entity instead of the shallow human view based on sight.
 This bypasses everything from Aristotle to Ptolemy, and Newton to Einstein, who created Physics principles from a shallow observation of cause and effect: